mmcnierney14/api-sandbox/README.markdown

 API Sandbox recognizes URL parameters in three forms: `:symbols`, `?first_param=`, and `&subsequent_params=`.
 Here's an example with multiple types of params in one URL string:

-    $("#user").apiSandbox("get","/api/v1/:model/search?term=&results_per_page=")
+    $("#user").apiSandbox("get","/api/v1/:model/search?term=&results_per_page=&page=")

-This would result in a form with three fields, one for `:model`, one for `term`, and one for `results_per_page`.
+This would result in a form with four fields, one for `model`, one for `term`, one for `results_per_page`, and one for `page`.

+Important note: if the API path ends with a symbol, it must end with a trailing forward slash (/) to properly parse the path.
+For example:

+    $("#user").apiSandbox("post","/api/v1/:user/:action/")

+If the path had been written as `/api/v1/:user/:action`, API Sandbox would not have recognized the second field.

 Inspiration
 -----------

 The API Sandbox plugin was inspired by [Wordnik's excellent API explorer](http://developer.wordnik.com/docs).
-To easily create an API for your Ruby on Rails web app, use [Grape](https://github.com/intridea/grape) -- this plugin was tested on an API using Grape.
+To easily create an API for your Ruby on Rails web app, use [Grape](https://github.com/intridea/grape).
+This plugin was tested on an API using Grape.

 TODO
 ----

-* Fix bug that improperly splices user-entered param values when one param contains the text of another param (e.g. `results_per_page` and `page`).
 * Add support for the entry of multiple values for array params (e.g. `?names[]=`).